phillipdavidstearns/simcom_wwan-setup/README.md

-# Setup the Waveshare SIM7600G for Jetson Nano
+# [NO LLNGER MAINTAINED] Setup the Waveshare SIM7600G for Jetson Nano

+**NOTE: This repository is no longer being maintained.
+Please check most recently updated forks for your issue.**

 This guide is heavily adapted from the guide published on the waveshare site, available [here](https://www.waveshare.com/wiki/SIM7600G-H_4G_for_Jetson_Nano).